newhorizonsarizona/meeting-agenda-automation/README.md

 ./nhtm_automation.sh agenda create-weekly-meeting-agenda
 ```
 ### Send Agenda Notification on Teams
-To send the notification on Teams, first get the oauth authorization code by
+To send the notification on Teams, visit [the notification page](https://weeklymeetingagenda.azurewebsites.net/api/notify?code=3rNLQKGkzXi3kfC4fpgp0QK0ENoET6x-wfFpyEpHBFtlAzFuKXD3Cg%3D%3D&name=Officer)  associated to the NHTMAutomation App Registration.
-logging onto the [Microsoft Authorization URL](https://login.microsoftonline.com/9add987e-b316-43b4-8750-4007763832b0/oauth2/v2.0/authorize?client_id=68e11217-f842-4df4-8720-75a08c58f491&response_type=code&redirect_uri=https%3A%2F%2Fweeklymeetingagenda.azurewebsites.net%2F&response_mode=query&scope=user.read&state=12345) for the tenant annd client associated to the AgendaAutomation App Registration.
-Followed by that get the value of `code` from the url query string, set environment variable and execute command
+If the app is down, get the `code` from the url query string, set environment variable and execute command
 ```
 pip3 install pipenv
 pipenv install --dev